timoh6/timoh6.github.com/_posts/2014-08-20-GenPhrase-security-bug-bounties.md

 GenPhrase Security Bug Bounty Recipients
 ----------------------------------------

-1. March 3.
-2017.
+1. **March 3.
+2017**.
 Words being chosen on (slight/medium) non-uniform fashion, found by Solar Designer.
 20 USD Bitcoin payment was made to <a href="https://archive.org/donate/bitcoin.php">The Internet Archive</a> by the request of Solar Designer.

 **The security bug bounty will be active until further notice.**